What Is a Job Interview For?

 Coaching and Practice: Why Mock Interviews Move the Needle

-When You Don’t Get the Job: Turning Rejection into Acceleration
+When You Don’t Get The Job: Turning Rejection into Acceleration

 Next Steps: A Mini-Roadmap You Can Use Today